 This is a remarkable situation because SNH permits given to researchers were normally restricted to two collecting days and the permit was in a written form that was usually sent by post.
 Therefore, it is unlikely that McKirdy intended to give an unrestricted permit.

 However, even if the permission McKirdy gave was meant for one afternoon, it was still given to someone who had already been visiting the site for many years without a permit, and who was known to police in Scotland about an earlier incident involving fossil theft, but for which he was not prosecuted.
-It also happened to be the unauthorised collector that SNH had been warned about previously.
+It also happened to be the same unauthorised collector that SNH had been warned about previously.
 By giving a permit to a thief, you are essentially providing a device to launder the stolen fossils as it would be exceedingly difficult to prove which fossils were found at which time.

-It was around a year after the oral permit was issued and numerous plunder expeditions later before SNH staff would finally confront Edinger.
+It was around a year after the oral permit was issued and numerous plunder expeditions later when SNH staff would finally confront Edinger.